robinlioret/ideas/wip/iac-the-gitops-way/index.md

 * Pulumi Cross guard for the policies.
 * A pod that stops when TTL ends and triggers an ArgoCD event.
 * Helm to wrap up the Kubernetes resources.
+* An AWS S3 Bucket to store the IaC states